 - Yes, do mingle with the locals.
 Make friends with them.
 You’ll learn a lot from their stories and enjoy their company.

-If you want to know more information that may help in setting up your itinerary to the tourist spots in Bauko, you may contact the Municipal Tourism Officer namely, Ms. Arsenia P. Addon through her contact number, 09107280900.
+If you want to know more information that may help in setting up your itinerary to the tourist spots in Bauko, do contact:

 Photos Courtesy of Bauko Tourism Office and Rose Lily Sangdaan.

 Disclaimer: This is a work in progress.
 If you are from Bauko and is knowledgeable about its tourism spots, you may suggest some with corresponding pictures and captions.
 Thank you very much.